 |Size:||10 – 13 inches|

 |Temperament:||Active, wiggly, do not bite|

-These snakes resemble earthworms, as you can pick from their name.
-Worn snakes are small, burrowing reptiles with shiny scales and black, grey, or brown backs and pink or whitish bellies.
+These snakes resemble earthworms, as you can pick up from their name.
+Worm snakes are small, burrowing reptiles with shiny scales and black, grey, or brown backs and pink or whitish bellies.

 They are non-venomous, and although they aren’t popular pet snakes yet, they can make excellent pets, owing to their subterranean habits.
 Worm snakes primarily feed on earthworms.